SimoDR/Convolutional_Deep_Belief_Network/README.md

 2. CDBN.py
 This file is the class that represent the whole network and can be composed of several crbm that stacked together.
 First the network is created empty and then layers can be added successively.
 A final softmax layer can also be added.
 After locking the network, the whole network can be trained by training each layer successively.

-3. demo_cdbn_mnist.py
+3. demo_cdbn_mnist.ipynb
-This file contain a simple working example of CDBN used on the MNIST dataset.
+This file is a jupyter notebook containing a simple working example of CDBN used on the MNIST dataset.
+It works under the requirements specified before.
-After training, you can see the accuracy of the network.
-This accuracy should not be very high since the network is not tuned for this in specific and I did not modify this project for at least half a year.
-Rather the whole pipeline seems to be working and this is the most important point.